Tagline: In every neighbourhood there is one house that adults whisper about and children cross the street to avoid.

 Fool: You thought he was white before, you should see that sucker now!

-Condescending racial endeavours and spuriously quixotic sentiments aside, The People Under the Stairs is actually a lot of fun.
-Landing somewhere between Spike Lee’s Do the Right Thing, The Goonies and Psycho, it is a somewhat mystifying affair, but technically Craven hits all the right notes, while the movie’s maniacal antagonists are sure to stay long in the memory.
+Mawkish resolutions and muddled convictions aside, The People Under the Stairs is actually a lot of fun.
+Landing somewhere between Spike Lee’s Do the Right Thing, The Goonies and Psycho, it is a somewhat mystifying affair, but technically Craven hits all the right notes, and the movie’s frenzied antagonists are sure to stay long in the memory.

 VHS Revival is a non-profit venture.
 Any donation, no matter how small, will help towards the site’s running costs and ultimately enable us to grow.
 Thank you.